arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 |  `47` or `PIN_SPI1_SCK` |          `P102`         |
 |  `48` or `PIN_SPI1_CS`  |          `P103`         |

-Please, refer to the [board pinout section](#pinout) of the user manual to find them on the board.
+Please refer to the [board pinout section](#pinout) of the user manual to find them on the board.
 Include the [`SPI` library](https://reference.arduino.cc/reference/en/language/functions/communication/spi/) at the top of your sketch to use the SPI communication protocol.
 The SPI library provides functions for SPI communication:

 ```arduino
 #include <SPI.h>